 II.
 Summary of Proposal

-AReM suggests that the Commission consider two alternative approaches to the development of an interim direct access continuation program.
+AReM suggests that the Commission consider [we should only offer them one alternative, I will merge the two alternatives into one below] to the development of an interim direct access continuation program.
 Both options would include an exit fee for customers wishing to elect direct access and one would include a limitation on the aggregate load of customers who would be permitted to opt for direct access.
 The approaches differ primarily with regard to the inclusion of a participation cap.
 Option A includes a limit on parties who would be permitted to opt for direct access service, while Option B does not include such a limit.
 In view of the participation limit in Option A, it offers a reservation of direct access capacity for residential and small commercial customers, with special preference given to those who elect environmentally friendly “green” options.
 The proposals are summarized below in the following bullet-point format:

 Direct access continuation program

-The Option would be implemented 12-month, interim basis.
+The Option would be implemented initially for 12-months.

-Absent legislation addressing direct access, the Commission would revisit the program after 12 months.

-Direct access contracts in existence at the time of a Commission program review would not be subject to changes in Commission policy
+All customers who had signed contracts for direct access prior to the effective date of a Commission decision would be allowed to switch to direct access.

-Utility customers who choose direct access would be required to pay:
+Utility customers who choose direct access during the 12 month continuation program would be required to pay:

 A dedicated rate component (“DRC”) to cover the customer’s share of the power purchased by DWR and financed from the General Fund (i.e., to cover the bond service).
 The DRC would be amortized over a 10-15 year period.

-A utility dedicated rate component (“UDRC”) to cover the utility’s procurement-related debts (i.e., commercial paper and other debt, QFs, other suppliers).
-The UDRC would also be amortized over a 10-15 year period.
+A utility dedicated rate component (“UDRC”) to cover the utility’s procurement-related debts (i.e., commercial paper and other debt, QFs, other suppliers) but only to the same extent that other members of their rate class who remain on bundled service are required to pay.
+In the event that bundled service customers are not required to cover the utilities’ undercollection, neither should customers who choose direct access during the 12 month period.

-Utility customers who choose Direct Access would not be required to pay:
+Direct Access Relationship to DWR Contracts

+[As AreM we need to choose from one of the following three options on what you pay on the DWR contracts if you choose to go direct access.
+This is also the crux of the difference between Options A and B.

+Option 1: DA customers pay nothing related to the DWR contracts.
+This is what Bill Boothe wants, this is what should happen, but I am not sure whether that will appeal to commissioners who are trying to protect the state.

+Option 2: DA customers pay nothing related to the DWR contracts as long as there is a net short position.
+If there is no net short position, DA customers have to ‘windowing” mechanism to determine when there is a net short and some sort of “rationing” mechanism when there are more customers that want to go DA than size of net short position.
+This is generally the approach taken in the Bowen bill.

+Option 3: Same as option 2 except that you add on a preference for residential or green residential customers to switch such as no windowing periods for residential customers, they can switch any time, or no paying for DWR contracts if you choose green, or reserving some of the net short for residential.
+This is the general approach taken by the Keeley/Hertzberg bill, AB 82.

+We need to discuss these three options on our call today.

+]

-Charges related to DWR’s long-term contracts.
+month period would not be required to pay: charges related to DWR’s long-term contracts to the extent that